madara-alliance/madara/crates/client/rpc/src/RPC.md

 2. Request filtering middleware is set up.
 This includes host origin filtering and CORS filtering.

+> [!NOTE]
+> Rpc middleware will apply to both websocket and http rpc requests, which is
+> why we do not apply versioning in the http middleware.

 3. Request constraints are set, such as the maximum number of connections and request / response size constraints.